 Hillier v.
 Ontario (2019 – 2021)

 Asher represented MPP Randy Hillier in his challenge to Ontario’s Election Finances Act.
-Mr. Hillier challenged the Act on the basis that it discriminates against Independent (non-party affiliated) candidates.
-Very shortly before the court hearing, the Ontario government tabled and passed new legislation to put Independent MPPs like Mr. Hillier on a more equal footing.
+The statute was challenged on the basis that it discriminates against Independent (non-party affiliated) candidates.
+Very shortly before the court hearing, the Ontario government tabled and passed new legislation to put Independent MPPs on a more equal footing.